mailslurp/examples/README.md

 - clone the repository.
 - create an `.env` file in the root directory containing `API_KEY=your-mailslurp-api-key`.
 - to run an example `cd` into the directory and run `make test` or `API_KEY=your-api-key make test`.

+## CI
+Examples are tested using Github actions and CircleCI.